Can LLMs Reason About Attention? Towards Zero-Shot Analysis of Multimodal Classroom Behavior: Introduction

 Recent work has shown that large language models (LLMs) can analyze educational data, achieving statistically significant agreement with human observers on classroom dialogue~\cite{Long2024}.
 While nontrivial, these approaches are typically reliant on text transcripts rather than visual behavior data (gaze estimations, pose data, etc).
 Further, privacy-preserving skeleton-based approaches~\cite{Li2023} demonstrate that pose data alone can support learning analytics without retaining any identifiable imagery.
 This thus provides us with a compelling question: \textit{can LLMs reason about student attention and engagement directly from geometric pose and gaze data, without any task-specific training?}

 In this paper, we present our preliminary research on a novel privacy-preserving pipeline that extracts skeletal poses (via OpenPose~\cite{cao2019}) and visual attention targets (via Gaze-LLE~\cite{Ryan2024}) from classroom video, immediately discards original frames, and sends the resulting geometric data to a reasoning-focused LLM (QwQ-32B-Reasoning) for zero-shot behavioral analysis.
 Instructors access results through a secure web dashboard displaying attention heatmaps and temporal engagement summaries.
-Pilot studies are underway in real classrooms both at Virginia Tech and the University of Virginia, with full IRB and FERPA compliance.
+Pilot studies are underway in real classrooms at Virginia Tech with full IRB and FERPA compliance.

 Our work demonstrates privacy-preserving classroom behavioral analytics, FERPA compliance, preliminary evidence on LLM capabilities for zero-shot reasoning over pose and gaze data, and design implications for AI-assisted teaching reflection tools.